andrxu/pi-NetWatch/README.md

 # pi-NetWatch
 Harnesses the power of a Raspberry Pi to continuously monitor your home internet.
 In the event of an outage, it activates a relay to cold reboot the cable modem/router (assuming it is the problem), ensuring your connection is back online quickly.

-You may explore other approaches like using an ESP32 or IFTTT device, etc.
+You may explore other approaches like using an ESP32, smart plug or IFTTT device, etc.

 ## Net Watch Sequence
 ![Diagram of Router/Modem Reboot](./Seqence.png)